If you are asked to stand in for a senior colleague, it would be usual for your employer to pay you the appropriate rate

 Sometimes they will be covered by a collective agreement negotiated by your union.

 You may in some circumstances refuse to accept temporary promotion.
 Consider whether there are safety grounds for refusing – for example, you may need to ask for extra training to be able to carry out the more senior role.

-You should check whether your contract of employment appears to require you to undertake these extra duties.
-Some contracts include a catch-all clause stating something along the lines of: "the employee agrees to temporarily undertake such other reasonable duties as the employer may from time to time request."
+Check your contract carefully before refusing to undertake extra duties.
+It may contain a catch-all clause stating something along the lines of: "the employee agrees to temporarily undertake such other reasonable duties as the employer may from time to time request."